Antibody tests for the novel coronavirus could be available within 'a week or so,' Fauci says

 CDC won't recommend hydroxychloroquine, director says

+President Donald Trump on Thursday said more than 2 million coronavirus tests have been completed in the US.
+But he also suggested mass testing would not happen.

+"We want to have it and we're going to see if we have it.
+Do you need it?
+No. Is it a nice thing to do?
+Yes," the President said.
+"We're talking about 325 million people and that's not gonna happen, as you can imagine, and it would never happen with anyone else, either."

-As coronavirus ravages the world, states are rushing to get hydroxychloroquine, an antimalarial drug that President Donald Trump has touted as potential treatment and a "game changer."
+States are also rushing to get hydroxychloroquine, an antimalarial drug that President Trump has touted as potential treatment and a "game changer."

 The drug has not been fully tested but some states are gathering doses for their patients.
 The CDC's Redfield said he does not recommend the drug.